 '''

+--peerAddresses stringArray

+The addresses of the peers to connect to

+--tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

+-cert files of the peers to connect to.
+The order and number of certs specified

+\hookrightarrow \texttt{should} match the --peerAddresses flag

+Global Flags:

+Path to file containing PEM-encoded

+--cafile string

+⇔trusted certificate(s) for the ordering endpoint

 --certfile string

-Path to file containing PEM-encoded X509...
+Path to file containing PEM-encoded X509

-→public key to use for mutual TLS communication with the orderer endpoint
+-public key to use for mutual TLS communication with the orderer endpoint

+--clientauth

 Use mutual TLS when communicating with

---clientauth

-\rightarrowthe orderer endpoint
+→the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded

-→private key to use for mutual TLS communication with the orderer endpoint
+-private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

+--ordererTLSHostnameOverride string The hostname override to use when

 \rightarrowvalidating the TLS connection to the orderer.

+--tls

 Use TLS when communicating with the

---tls

 →orderer endpoint

+--tlsHandshakeTimeShift duration The amount of time to shift backwards for

+-certificate expiration checks during TLS handshakes with the orderer endpoint

 --transient string

 Transient map of arguments in JSON

 →encoding

 '''